v-thepet/docs/docs/standard/library-guidance/cross-platform-targeting.md

 > All platforms supporting .NET Standard 2.0 will use the `netstandard2.0` target and benefit from having a smaller package graph while older platforms will still work and fall back to using the `netstandard1.x` target.

-❌ DO NOT include a .NET Standard target if the library relies on a platform-specific app model.
+❌ DON'T include a .NET Standard target if the library relies on a platform-specific app model.

 > For example, a UWP control toolkit library depends on an app model that is only available on UWP.
 App model specific APIs will not be available in .NET Standard.